sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/01-introduction/README.md

 ![](2022-01-28-14-09-48.png)
 ## AWS Autoscalling With Launch Configuration Using terrafrorm
 ![](2022-01-28-14-11-23.png)
-## AWS Autoscalling With Launch Configuration Using terrafrorm
+## AWS Autoscalling With Launch Template Using terrafrorm
 ![](2022-01-28-14-12-42.png)